-EXHIBIT NUMBER DESCRIPTION 10(8) January 19, 1990 incorporated by reference to Exhibit 10(9) of Form 10-K of Registrant for the fiscal year ended 10(9) December 31, 1989.
-Letter Agreement dated August 8, 1990 between Registrant and Mr. John Y. Schreyer relating to Mr. Schreyer's participation in the Amerada Hess Corporation Pension Restoration Plan incorporated by reference to Exhibit 10(10) 10(11) of Form 10-K of Registrant for the fiscal year ended December 31, 1991.
-Letter Agreement dated November 2, 1994 between Registrant and Mr. Michael W. Press relating to Mr. Press's participation in the Amerada Hess Corporation Pension Restoration Plan and his severance benefits incorporated 10(11) reference to Appendix A of Registrant's definitive proxy statement for the annual meeting of stockholders to be 21 held on May 1, 1996.
+EXHIBIT NUMBER DESCRIPTION 10(8) Amerada Hess Corporation Pension Restoration Plan dated January 19, 1990 incorporated by reference to Exhibit 10(9) of Form 10-K of Registrant for the fiscal year ended December 31, 1989.
+10(9) ' 10(10) Letter Agreement dated November 2, 1994 between Registrant and Mr. Michael W. Press relating to Mr. Press's participation in the Amerada Hess Corporation Pension Restoration Plan and his severance benefits incorporated by reference to Exhibit 10(10) of Form 10-K of Registrant for the fiscal year ended December 31, 1994.
+10(11) 1995 Long-Term Incentive Plan, as amended, incorporated by reference to Appendix A of Registrant's definitive proxy statement for the annual meeting of stockholders to be held on May 1, 1996.
 1995 Annual Report to Stockholders of Registrant.
 Subsidiaries of Registrant.
-Consent of Ernst & Young LLP, Independent Auditors, dated March 22, 1996, to the incorporation by reference in Registrant's Registration Statements on Form S-8 (Nos.
+23 Consent of Ernst & Young LLP, Independent Auditors, dated March 22, 1996, to the incorporation by reference in Registrant's Registration Statements on Form S-8 (Nos.
 33-39816 and 33-65115) of its report relating to Registrant's financial statements, which consent appears on page F-2 herein.
 27 Financial Data Schedule (for electronic filing only).

-- These exhibits relate to executive compensation plans and arrangements. - This plan was adopted by the Board of Directors of Registrant, subject to stockholder approval of the plan at the next annual meeting of stockholders scheduled to be held on May 1, 1996.
+These exhibits relate to executive compensation plans and arrangements.

+^{} This plan was adopted by the Board of Directors of Registrant, subject to stockholder approval of the plan at the next annual meeting of stockholders scheduled to be held on May 1, 1996.